azmi-floo/json-to-xlsx/readme.md

 chmod +x ./exporter.py
 ```
 - If you get a `No such file or directory` error, ensure the directory exists before running the script.

+## ✨ Features
+- ✅ Generate excel file from the specified JSON file
+- ✅ Define specific fields for each sheet
+- 🚧 Settings - Border Customization
+- 🚧 Settings - Header Customization
+- 🚧 Settings - Custom Start Position (Not only from A1)
+- 🚧 Settings - Show/Hide Footer & Footer Customization
+- 🚧 Settings - Merge Row/Cell